 When Shirley mentioned she liked farmhouse tables, the wheels in Chris’s head started turning and he decided he would try to build one.

 We had some wood in the garage and bought some more douglas fir wood from Home Depot and Ashby Lumber.
 We tried to find some inexpensive table legs at some salvage stores but ended up ordering some farmhouse table legs online.
+Here are all the constituent parts (mainly 2x4s, 2x6s and 2x8s).

 Table and bench costs: